arahayrabedian/arahayrabedian.github.io/_posts/2016-08-23-docker-compose-for-dev.md

 ---
 layout: post
-title: Using docker-compose for web development
+title: Using docker-compose for webapp development
+excerpt: At dubizzle we lean towards a service-oriented architecture whenever it makes sense, this means that when you're developing, you may need to run several server stacks.
+Some of us use docker-compose, a super-convenient way of coordinating containers and easily spinning up and taking down services on your development machine (and elsewhere).
+This guide will walk you through some of the thicker parts of setting up such an environment.
+In this tutorial we assume some basic familiarity with docker.
 ---
-## Note

-The original version of this blog post appeared on my former employer's [technical blog](http://blog.dubizzle.com/boilerroom/2016/08/18/setting-development-environment-docker-compose/)
+### Note: The original version of this blog post appeared on my former employer's [technical blog](http://blog.dubizzle.com/boilerroom/2016/08/18/setting-development-environment-docker-compose/)

 ## Intro